-E. SALE OF THE PROPERTY
+F.E.
+SALE OF THE PROPERTY

-A borrower who does not have the ability to cure the delinquent loan, but who has sufficient equity in the property to satisfy the outstanding debt from a sale proceeds, should be assisted in selling the property.
-This assistance may include a written agreement that provides a short-term reduction or suspension of payments pending the sale of the property.
+A borrower who does not have the ability to cure the delinquent loan, but who has sufficient equity in the property to sell satisfy the outstanding debt the property and repay the arrearage from the a sale proceeds, should be assisted in selling the property. doing so.
+This assistance may include a written agreement that provides a short-term reduction or suspension of payments pending the elosing of the property sale sale of the property.
 The servicer has full responsibility in assisting the borrower in such a case.